RachelSa/hansolo.log/README.md

 const han = require('han_solo_log')

 // option 1:
-// Log a message with the millennium falcon header
+// Log a message with the millennium falcon header using .solo().
-// using the .solo() logger, passing in your log message string.
+// Pass in your log message string as an argument.
-// The log will include the file name and calling function of the log ('SOURCE'),
+// The log will include the file name and calling function ('SOURCE'),
 // as well as the number of seconds the node process runs ('UPTIME').

 han.solo("your log here")

 // option 2:
-// Simply use the .confident() logger without an argument.
-The header, message, source, and uptime will log.
+// Simply use .confident() without an argument.
+The header, source, and uptime will log with a pre made message.

 han.confident()
 ```